The best lenses for the Sony A7C and A7C II in 2024

 The A7C is one of the best cameras for vlogging, not to mention one of the best filmmaking cameras.
-We've been a bit lukewarm about it since its launch, given that it's a fairly modest reheat of existing Sony camera technologies, but at the price, we have to admit it is one of the best Sony cameras, at least for beginners or new Sony users.
+We've been a bit lukewarm about it since its launch, given that it's a fairly modest reheat of existing Sony camera technologies, but at the price, I have to admit it is one of the best Sony cameras, at least for beginners or new Sony users.

 But this isn't simply going to be a repeat of our main guide to the best Sony lenses.
-We like to match the lenses with the camera.
+I like to match the lenses with the camera.
 There are lots of high-end constant aperture Sony G Master lenses that would be fine on a Sony A7R IV or Sony A1, but would be overkill on this cheaper model – both financially and physically.

 The Sony A7C is the company’s smallest full-frame camera and isn’t blessed with the best grip, so it makes sense to choose lenses that are going to balance with it as nicely as possible.
 Sometimes the ‘best’ lens to put with a particular camera isn’t necessarily the ‘best’ lens you can buy!

-We’re also keeping an eye on the price because one of the reasons for buying the A7C is for its relatively low cost – so owners of this camera are likely to be looking for cost-effective lenses too.
+I'm also keeping an eye on the price because one of the reasons for buying the A7C is for its relatively low cost – so owners of this camera are likely to be looking for cost-effective lenses too.

 Rod is an independent photography journalist and editor, and a long-standing Digital Camera World contributor, having previously worked as DCW's Group Reviews Editor.
 He has used practically every interchangeable-lens camera launched in the past 20 years, from entry-level DSLRs to medium-format cameras, so he has the expertise to select the best Sony lenses for you.